Second-order cybernetics: Eigenform

 The notion of eigenform is an example of a self-referential system that produces a stable form.
 It plays an important role in the work of Heinz von Foerster and is "inextricably linked with second order cybernetics".

 Radical constructivism

 Radical constructivism is an approach to epistemology developed initially by Ernst von Glasersfeld.
 It is closely associated with second-order cybernetics, especially with the work of Heinz von Foerster and Humberto Maturana.

 Practice and application

 In the creative arts

 Second-order cybernetics has been a point of reference in the creative arts, including in theatre studies and music theory.

 Practitioners in the creative arts whose work is associated with second-order cybernetics include Roy Ascott, Herbert Brün, and Tom Scholte.

 In design

-Second-order cybernetics has contributed to design in areas including design computation, design methods, and the relationship between design and research.
+Second-order cybernetics has contributed to design in areas including design computation, design methods, interactive architecture, systemic design, and the relationship between design and research.

-Theorists and practitioners working at the intersection of cybernetics and design include Delfina Fantini van Ditmar, Ranulph Glanville, Klaus Krippendorff, John Frazer, and Paul Pangaro.
+Designers and design theorists influenced by cybernetics include Horst Rittel, Christopher Alexander, Cedric Price, Bruce Archer, Ranulph Glanville, Klaus Krippendorff, Paul Pangaro, Annetta Pedretti, Lebbeus Woods and Neil Spiller.